Jenni Baird: Early life

-Baird attended the Western Australian Academy of Performing Arts, graduating in 1999.
+Baird attended the Western Australian Academy of Performing Arts (WAAPA), graduating in 1999.
 She then participated in the 1999 edition of the ANPC/Stages Young Playwrights Weekend.

 Career

 Following her graduation from WAAPA, Baird made her debut in the Australian short film I Promise.
-In 2000, she appeared in the movie Metropolis playing Charlotte, and the following year, appeared in the TV soap drama Crash Palace as Chris Stanford.
+In 2000, she appeared in the TV movie Metropolis playing Charlotte, and the following year, appeared in the TV soap drama Crash Palace as Chris Stanford.

 Baird got her lucky break when she was cast in the long running, award-winning medical drama All Saints, appearing as the main character of Paula Morgan.
 She made her debut on the show on 6 November 2001, in the episode "A Little Death".
 After starring in over fifty episodes, her final appearance was in the episode "Bad Pennies" on 27 April 2004.
-When the series ended, her character also appeared prominently in the "Final Farewell Trailer" which featured recaps from across the entire show.
+When the series ended, her character also appeared prominently in the "Final Farewell" Trailer which featured recaps from across the entire show.

 Baird made her American debut in the 2005 film Global Frequency, in which she starred as Dr. Katrina Finch.
 It was originally a pilot episode, but as the decision was ultimately made not to produce a series, it was treated as a television movie.
-Baird also appeared in the television drama movie Conviction and in a 2006 episode of the police mystery drama Justice as Linda Wallis.
+Baird also appeared in the television drama movie Conviction and in a 2006 episode of the American police mystery drama Justice as Linda Wallis.

 In 2007, Baird was cast in a main role in the fourth season of the Primetime Emmy-nominated American TV show The 4400.
 She appeared in her first episode ("The Wrath of Graham") on 17 June 2007 as Meghan Doyle.
 After the broadcast of season 4, the show was unexpectedly cancelled.

 After a year's hiatus, Baird starred in the 2009 Australian comedy sci-fi film Alien Trespass.
 Entertainment Weekly described Baird's main character, Tammy, as someone who "thinks on her feet".
 Baird appeared at WonderCon in 2009 to talk about the film.